Uterine Cancer : Center of Excellence

 Stage IV 5-year survival rate is about 15%

 These numbers vary due to the details within each stage and can be worse for aggressive subtypes like papillary serous, carcinosarcoma and sarcoma.
 Keep in mind that there are survivors in each stage category and that this represents only an average.
-Uterine cancer therapy has to be highly personalized and that is how we approach your treatment planning at the Gynecologic Oncology Institute.
+Uterine cancer therapy has to be highly personalized and that is how we approach your treatment planning at our Center.
 Starting with unique and highly advanced expertise in minimally invasive robotic surgery to the incorporation of molecular analysis and targeted therapies, the approach at our center is unique, holistic and very patient-centered.

 Robotic Surgery Endometrial Cancer Outcomes